inarizushi/fungus-site/docs/commands/camera_commands.md

 Wait Until Finished | System.Boolean | Wait until the fade has finished before executing next command Fade Color | UnityEngine.Color | Color to render fullscreen fade texture with when screen is obscured.
 Fade Texture | UnityEngine.Texture2D | Optional texture to use when rendering the fullscreen fade effect.
+Target Camera | UnityEngine.Camera | Camera to use for the fade.
+Will use main camera if set to none.

+## Fullscreen
+Sets the application to fullscreen, windowed or toggles the current state.
 ## Move To View
 Moves the camera to a location specified by a View object.